enuchi/React-Google-Apps-Script/test/README.md

 # Additional notes

 ### Stealth login
-`puppeteer-extra` and `puppeteer-extra-plugin-stealth` are used to help log in to a Google account in the pipeline.
+`puppeteer-extra` and `puppeteer-extra-plugin-stealth` are used to help log in to a Google account in the pipeline for the "extended" integration test.
 They are not easily compatible with the `jest-puppeteer` package, so a custom integration is used that is documented on `jest`'s site [here](jestjs.io/docs/puppeteer#custom-example-without-jest-puppeteer-preset).

 ### Generating certs in the pipeline
 There are permissions issues running `mkcert -install` in Windows runners, so a powershell script in `./generate-cert.ps1` is used to generate the certs and enable https.